Arthur06M/MLCV_SkinLesionClassifier/README.md

 **Key Design Decisions:**
 - Split by `lesion_id` (not image) to prevent data leakage
-- CPU-optimized inference (~500ms on Raspberry Pi)
+- CPU-optimized inference (~500ms on Raspberry Pi 4)
 - Grad-CAM visualization for model interpretability

 ---